Gia Skova: Biography

 Skova started working as an actress at age 12 and starred in several television series.

 At 15, Skova won the modeling contest Beauty of the Volga, which launched her professional modeling career.
 She was a model in Moscow by age 16, winning awards such as Ms. Saratov, Ms. FHM, Ms. Fashion Style and Ms. Great Volga.
 The Italian modeling agency Modus signed her and Skova worked in projects in Italy, France, Spain, and Asia.
 Still in her teens, Skova starred in several plays in Moscow, winning acting awards such as Best Theatrical Actress of Saratov, and 2009's Best Actress of Moscow Theater.

 In 2011, Skova presented the photo galleries of All-Time Bar located in the center of the Russian capital with her photo shoot by photographer Ash Gupta in Spain.
 She has since been a cover girl or been featured in Vogue, InStyle, Vanity Fair, Esquire, GQ and Cosmopolitan, among others.

 In 2012, Skova moved to the United States to continue her career as a model and actress.

 In 2012 and 2013, Skova played in a sci-fi TV pilot called Starship Orion, scheduled for a 2014 release and she portrayed Victoria Cougar in the slasher film Muck.

 In June 2021 she released the action film The Serpent, which she produced, directed and starred in.

+Comic Book Artist

+Recently Skova created the comic book of Lucinda Kavski, an expansion of the universe of the Serpent in Comics.